Welcome, So glad you stopped by!

 My name is Jessica, let me tell you a bit about myself and how this all came about…

 I had no idea just how big a task creating a blog can be, all the amazing blogs make it look so easy!
 I instaltly felt overwhelmed after purchasing my domain and platform.
 After working on the lay out, understanding widgets, and appearance for a LONG time I finally decided it was time to just press “publish” and learn as I go.
-I hope you can be patient with me through this process & please let me know if you discover any errors or glitches as I welcome any advice and help.
+I hope you can be patient with me through this process & please let me know if you discover any errors or glitches–advice is always a welcome help.

 My hope is to keep the blog situated snuggly in this niche of DIY projects and knowledge on my favorite subjects but I’m sure there will be some branching out since conforming to rules has never been one of my strong suits.

 I love anything antique or vintage!
-My heart has a soft spot for chippy, old, stained, beaten up, or discarded wood.
-The charm is never lost on me, I’ve been known to dig through friends dump piles and pull out old wood, metal pieces, and paintings–load them into my 4runner (nicknamed Pickabee) to take home and “make something new out of” and don’t even get me started on roadside furniture!!
+My heart has a soft spot for chippy, old, stained, beaten up, or discarded things.
+The charm is never lost on me, I’ve been known to dig through friends dump piles and pull out old wood, metal pieces, and paintings–load them into my 4runner (nicknamed Pickabee) to “make something new out of” them.

 You will find that I’m obsessive about research and learning new things, no matter how far I’ve come I believe there is always something more to learn and I’ll try and share as much of it as I can!